vinicandido/bash-scripts/README.md

 # bash-scripts
-Repository to pratice commands and bash scripts.
+Repository to practice commands and bash scripts.
 Really, unix commands make diference in your job life.